 Hemp protein – Contains complete amino acids without the psychoactive effects of cannabis.
 Hemp also contains plant-sourced omega-3 and omega-6 fatty acids.

 Generally, plant-based protein powders have their own unique flavor and aftertaste, and as a result often contain a lot of food additives to hide their real flavor.
-Be aware of artificial food additives and select protein powders with a shorter ingredient list.
+Always look for the shortest ingredient list and be aware of artificial food additives.

 Should you take a protein supplement?